-Architecture is the overall scheme by which the functional elements of a system (technical, people, organizational) are partitioned to individual subsystems/teams and are arranged with respect to each other.
-Architecture sets the rules which govern interactions in and among systems, both in operation and over time, as they evolve in response to changing technology, operational demands and external constraints (Ulrich & Eppinger, 1995; Moses, 2006; Henderson & Clark, 1990; Garlan & Shaw, 1993; Clark et al., 2004; Clark et al., 2005; Board, 2000).
+We define architecture as the overall scheme by which the functional elements of a complex system (technical, people, organizational) are partitioned to individual subsystems/teams and are arranged with respect to each other.
+Architecture sets the rules which govern interactions in and among systems, both in operation and over time, as they evolve in response to changing technology, operational demands and external constraints (Ulrich & Eppinger, 1995) (Moses, 2006) (Henderson & Clark, 1990) (Garlan & Shaw, 1993) (Clark, et al., 2004) (Clark, Wroclawski, Sollins, & Braden, 2005) (Board, 2000).
+What has become known as the Acoustic-Rapid COTS Insertion (A-RCI)/Advanced Processor Build (APB) process was, fundamentally, an exercise in design of technical system (submarine sonar) and program organization architecture by the Program Managers responsible for submarine sonar systems.
+They re-defined technical system partitions at the subsystem level, established new organizational relationships, technical program decision rules, and established a new process by which those relationships transitioned new technologies to fielded systems (see Figure 2).